 Research Interests and Activities

 Prof. Boyd’s teaching interests include narrative nonfiction, immersion journalism, arts criticism, cultural reporting, and magazine and feature writing.
-Prof. Boyd is currently developing the Grady College’s new Low-Residency MFA Program in Narrative Nonfiction and Screenwriting, which is expected to launch in August 2015; Prof. Boyd will be director of the Narrative Nonfiction Program.

 Formerly the arts editor at The Atlanta Journal-Constitution, Prof. Boyd has written about the intersection of race, arts and culture for numerous national and regional magazines, newspapers and online outlets.
 Her articles, essays and reviews have appeared in such publications as The Washington Post, The Los Angeles Times, Paste, Ms., Essence and Atlanta Magazine.
 She founded EightRock, a cutting-edge journal of African-American arts and culture, in 1990.
 In 1992, she co-founded HealthQuest, the nation’s first nationally distributed magazine focusing on African-American health.